StrikeCast

 When is thunderstorm season in Los Angeles?

-Los Angeles sees the most lightning July–September, averaging about undefined thunderstorm days a year.
+Los Angeles sees the most lightning July–September, the height of the regional storm season.

 Can I get lightning alerts for Los Angeles?